Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 Q: What are the reflection characteristics of the mirrors for polarized light?

 A: Unless otherwise specified, all specifications apply to unpolarized light.
 We also make no statements regarding possible changes in the polarization plane.
-For large quantities, a mirror coating specially developed for polarized light based on a separate coating batch is often possible.
+However, for large quantities, a mirror coating specially developed for polarized light based on a separate coating batch is possible in many cases.

 Back to top